AgileWorksOrg/elasticsearch-river-csv/README.md

 * Replaced custom upload logic with BulkProcessor.
 Inspired from pullrequest by https://github.com/aritratony .
 Thanks!
 * Added error handling - if something went wrong during line or file processing it is logged, skipped and import continues
+* Added callback feature - custom shell scripts can be called on events: before import, before file processing start, after file is processed and after all files are processed

 ###2.0.0